oracle/vagrant-projects/OracleDatabase/12.1.0.2/README.md

 There are three ways to set parameters:

 1. Update the `Vagrantfile`.
 This is straightforward; the downside is that you will lose changes when you update this repository.
 2. Use environment variables.
-It might be difficult to remember the parameters used when the box was instantiated.
+It might be difficult to remember the parameters used when the VM was instantiated.
 3. Use the `.env`/`.env.local` files (requires
 [vagrant-env](https://github.com/gosuri/vagrant-env) plugin).
 You can configure your installation by editing the `.env` file, but `.env` will be overwritten on updates, so it's better to make a copy of `.env` called `.env.local`, then make changes in `.env.local`.
 The `.env.local` file won't be overwritten when you update this repository and it won't mark your Git tree as changed (you won't accidentally commit your local configuration!).